JohnsonAugustine/hospitalrun-docs/src/README.md

+# Documentation Application
+> Application that servers public documentation on how to use Hospital Run.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available CRA Scripts

 In the project directory, you can run:
 ### `npm storybook`